-The IMS Accessibility project group focuses on adaptation or personalization of resources, interfaces and content to meet the needs of individuals.
+The 1EdTech Accessibility workgroup activities focus on adaptation or personalization of resources, interfaces and content to meet the needs of individuals.
 The group believes the best way to make a system or resource accessible to an individual is by meeting an individual's particular needs immediately within the learning context.
-Doing sondecreases exclusion and increases usability.
+Doing so decreases exclusion and increases usability.
 It is an effective way to meet legal accessibility requirements in many jurisdictions and has many business advantages for expanding the market of potential customers and users.

-The Accessibility Project Group has released a public draft of IMS Access for All v3.0.
+The Accessibility Workgroup has released a public draft of 1EdTech AccessforAll®, v3.0.
 The public draft is provided so that implementers have the opportunity to begin work and provide comments before production of the final specification.